-I could go on about the books, but another time I think, I’ll add some more notes and links in the footer of this post… On final point I’d like to make Is that in retrospect it’s probably fair to say also the Fighting Fantasy series shares a genetic tie with the work of J K Rowling, they could be considered the Harry Potter’s of their day encouraging many 10-16 years old into reading, I know they certainly did for me…
+I could go on about the books, but another time I think, I’ll add some more notes and links in the footer of this post.
+One final point I’d like to make Is that in retrospect it’s probably fair to say also the Fighting Fantasy series shares a genetic tie with the work of J K Rowling.
+They could be considered the Harry Potter’s of their day encouraging many 10-16 years old into reading, I know they certainly worked for me.

-So back to Russ and the above examples, what’s most striking if your not familiar with is work is the insane decorative intricacy, lines wash up and down the page in a gracefully proportioned manner, a style reminiscent of the classic Aubrey Beardsley.
-For me though the overriding, enduring factor of Russ’s work are his beautiful characters and the fantastic costume & armour they adorn… Prospective Games Artist’s could well take note….
+So back to Russ and the above examples.
+What’s most striking if you’re not familiar with is work is the insane decorative intricacy.
+Lines wash up and down the page in a gracefully proportioned manner, a style reminiscent of the classic Aubrey Beardsley.
+For me, though the overriding, enduring factor of Russ’s work are his beautiful characters and the fantastic costume & armour they adorn.
+Prospective Games Artist’s could well take note…

 So onto the interview: